scnslabutsa/myhthelperEduContent/_episodes/FR2.md

 Laboratory studies have shown that phytochemicals have the potential to:

 * Stimulate the immune system;
-* Block substances we eat, drink and breathe from becoming carcinogens;
+* Block substances we eat, drink and breathe from becoming carcinogens (cancer-causing substances);
 * Reduce the kind of inflammation that makes cancer growth more likely;
 * Prevent and help repair DNA damage;
 * Reduce the kind of oxidative damage to cells that can spark cancer;
 * Slow the growth rate of cancer cells;
-* Trigger damaged cells to commit suicide before they can reproduce; and
+* Trigger damaged cells to self-destruct before they can reproduce; and
 * Help to regulate hormones.

 This chart lists some of the phytochemicals now attracting serious scientific attention.
 The chart also identifies food sources and outlines potential benefits.